Crises in Afghanistan and Haiti: What We Know, How to Get Help and How to Give Help

 So far, we have welcomed a few Afghan families to the Philadelphia area and continue to resettle refugees from other countries.
 We have also been providing legal support to Haitians and Afghans who are here, seeking authorization to remain or to petition for family members overseas.
 We anticipate that these numbers will grow over the coming weeks as increasing numbers of Afghans arrive here in Philadelphia and seek to petition for family members left behind in Afghanistan and as more information is available about the Haitian community’s needs.

 Evacuation flights from Afghanistan have been landing in Philadelphia.
 To our knowledge, while there are no further military flights leaving Afghanistan, there will continue to be flights arriving in Philadelphia from Qatar, Turkey, Germany and other locations around the world who agreed to temporarily take in Afghans who needed to be evacuated immediately.
-These flights are expected to continue through mid-September.
+These flights are continuing.

 While we are proud of our city for welcoming those in need, the persons landing will not necessarily remain in Philadelphia.
 All evacuees, unless they are American citizens or long-term permanent residents (green card holders), will be tested for COVID-19 and then sent to a military base to receive health screenings, immunizations, and, as necessary, background checks and further processing.
 Once these are complete, the evacuee will be sent to their final destination for resettlement.
 The processing is expected to take between fifteen and thirty days.
 Citizens and green card holders will be free to leave without any further processing.